Immerse HealthcareScroll down for more

 These are just some examples of how the technology is being applied.

 Currently we are working with an audiologist specialist is developing a mobile application to assist in the rehabilitation of deaf persons after having a cochlear implant operation.
-Users will use a Virtual Reality device and be immersed into a virtual environment with objects they are able to interact with, all placed within a 360 degree radius around them.
+Users will use a Virtual Reality device and be immersed into a virtual environment with intractable objects placed within a 360 degree radius around them.
 Through listening the user will need to locate and interact with the environment.
 This will be time based and statistics of performance will be captured so as to see user progress over time.

 This application is still being developed and further information will be disclosed once released.